 What is considered a plus size?
 It shouldn’t be hard to define, but it is.
+Sizes vary from retail store to retail store.
+And it seems like every article you read about what size makes a woman a “plus size” says something different.

 A plus size is supposed to be anything above size 12.
 Seriously.
 That’s, like, most of the United States.
+Yet fashion designers, retail buyers and retail stores have been really slow to catch onto this fact.

 If you like to shop for clothes a lot, the easiest thing to do is periodically take your bust, waist and hip measurements.
 Then you can look at sizing charts to figure out your size in a particular line of clothing.
 You could probably end up with three different sizes from one department store.